Entry No. 6: I Am Busy Then, What Are You Doing 6 Years From Now?

-One of the things that I struggle with, and you might as well, is the idea that being burnt out/busy is something to strive for.
 Society has the notion that we need to be constantly busy, hustling, grinding, and working on something in order to be “successful.”
 While chasing our dreams and having goals is not a bad thing, it's the thought that rest makes us weak that can actually cause us physical harm.

 We all know them, the “I will sleep when I am dead” people, the surviving on caffeine and a prayer people, the "if I don't do it now then when" people.
 The ones who just look exhausted all of the time.
 If you are one of those people, this chat is for you.

 We tend to glorify being overworked and wear stress like it's a badge of honor.
 “Well if they aren't stressed then they must not really care.”
 We also tend to penalize people for prioritizing rest and peace.
 “Wow, they take off work a lot they must not care about their job.”
 “Why are you in bed?
 It's only 8 pm, what are you a grandma?”
-Which let's be honest, is just a
+Which let's be honest, is just a projection of insecurities.

 This was super prevalent to me in school, college in particular.
 Whenever there was a big test, I would always study the material and feel pretty confident, maybe spend an hour the night before reviewing and no more.
 I always did well in school, never had a problem, and wasn't a terrible test taker.
 But, I do remember the kids that would come in exhausted saying they were up all night studying and feeling like “did I not do enough?”
 “I must not be as prepared as they are” or “wow I'm not going to do as well as they are.”

-Basically, insert negative intrusive thoughts here.
+Basically, insert negative intrusive thoughts here .

-When the test would come back and that person would score higher than me, even if it was by 1 point, it reaffirmed the notion, "coming in tired because you were up all night means you are setting yourself up for success. "
+When the test would come back and that person would score higher than me, even if it was by 1 point, it reaffirmed the notion, "coming in tired because you were up all night means you are setting yourself up for success."

-I mean come on baby Morgan, we
+I mean, come on baby Morgan, we KNOW that is not true.

 It's something that is prevalent in our culture, something we are taught at a young age.